helpdeskpos@hudsonbroker.in

 If the sum assured is inadequate, enhance it or buy a super top-up policy.
 “Take a basic cover of ~5-10 lakh and then buy a super top-up cover.
 Opt for a deductible equivalent to the basic policy.
 This will make the super top-up cover affordable,” says Mishra.

-Also consider purchasing a daily cash benefit rider or a standalone daily cash benefit policy.
+Also consider purchasing a daily cash benefit rider or a standalone daily cash benefit policy covers.
 This pays a fixed sum for each day of hospitalisation, which can be used to meet OOPE.

 Remember a key point about making a claim for domiciliary treatment.
 “A registered MBBS doctor must recommend that hospitalisation is a must but can’t be done due to non-availability of beds at a nearby hospital or because the patient is not in a condition to be moved,” says Singhal.